 Let’s ensure this Bill is Passed into Law!

 Time is ticking.
 If Bill C-262 does not pass third reading in the Senate before Parliament is dissolved when the election is called, it will die on the order paper.

 Many of us have voiced support for this Bill which, if passed, will establish a legislative framework requiring the federal government to work in consultation and cooperation with First Nations, Inuit and Métis peoples to develop a national action plan for implementation of the United Nations Declaration on the Rights of Indigenous Peoples as urged in the TRC Calls to Action.
 Canada endorsed the UN Declaration in 2010.*

 Join KAIROS in urging senators to vote in favour of Bill C-262.

 The quickest action is to send a letter to all senators right now via KAIROS’ letter form.
 Simply fill out your contact details and click SUBMIT.
 Already sent a letter to senators?
 This letter is new and communicates the urgency in passing the bill.
 Thoughtful personal comments make it even more powerful.
 Please send!

 Organize collective action

 Please organize an action with your congregation, organization, neighbours, friends, family or group.
-Handwrite letters, make phone calls, and send messages via social media to Senators on the Standing Committee on Aboriginal Peoples.
+Make phone calls, and send messages via email and/or social media to Senators.
 Get creative!
-Share photos of yourself and others with placards that communicate support for the Bill.
+Share photos of yourself and others with placards that communicate support for the bill.
 Positive, respectful messages will help ensure a successful outcome.

 Senator Dennis Glen Patterson (Nunavut)